kyryl-opens-ml/ai-engineering/module-2/PRACTICE.md

 # Practice

-In this module you'll experiment with storage options, implement a MinIO client, and benchmark data ingestion and inference performance.
+In this module you'll experiment with storage options and benchmark data ingestion and inference performance.

 ### Key tasks

-- Deploy MinIO locally with Docker and Kubernetes.
-- Build a CRUD Python client with tests.
 - Benchmark Pandas storage formats.
 - Measure inference speed using multiple workers.